 Supported Employment Services — Services that assist the member with sustaining competitive employment or self-employment.

 Day Activity and Health Services (DAHS) — Includes nursing and personal care services, physical rehabilitative services, nutrition services, transportation services and other supportive services.
-These services are provided at facilities licensed or certified by the Texas Department of Aging and Disability Services.
+These services are provided at facilities licensed or certified by the Texas Health and Human Services Commission (HHSC).

 Each of the above services is provided according to the needs of the member as identified on the ISP, with the exception of DAHS, which is not included on the ISP.
 The MCO makes referrals for DAHS, coordinates delivery and advises the AFC home provider or MCO-contracted provider agency of any updates to the ISP or referrals for DAHS.
 Members who have nursing needs may be able to obtain nursing services at a DAHS facility.
 The MCO service coordinator will work with the AFC home provider or provider agency, if applicable, and the member to determine where the member’s needs can be most appropriately met.
-SPW members residing in an AFC home without an RN as the AFC home provider may receive up to 10 units of DAHS per week.
+STAR+PLUS Home and Community Based Services (HCBS) program members residing in an AFC home without an RN as the AFC home provider may receive up to 10 units of DAHS per week.
 For Level III AFC homes, see Section 7133.2, AFC Homes Corresponding to AFC Member Levels, for DAHS eligibility.

 7120 Minimum Standards for All Adult Foster Care Homes and Home Providers